cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - shares, a list of t secret shares, each a tuple (i, f(i))

-  Outputs: A list of n secret shares, each of which is an element of F
+  Outputs: The resulting secret s, that was previously split into shares

   Errors:
   - "invalid parameters", if less than t input shares are provided